dentproject/testing/docs/CI_Automation/README.md

 - Purpose: Automate Dent CI/CT process in stages
 - First released in: 10/2023
-- Framework desgined and developed by: Hubert.Gee@Keysight
+- Framework designed and developed by: Hubert.Gee@Keysight

 ## Table Of Contents